fourtimes/Linux/bytes-chart.md

 | 1024 Kilobytes | 1 Megabyte |
 | 1024 Megabytes | 1 Gigabyte |

-### Shell Script:-
+**Shell Script:-**

  A shell script is a text file that **contains a sequence of commands for a UNIX-based operating system.** It is called a shell script because it combines a sequence of commands, that would otherwise have to be typed into the keyboard one at a time, into a single script.

+---
 mkdir a b c d

 ---